ptgott/one-newsletter/ROADMAP.md

 # ROADMAP

+## Doing now

+1. Run e2e tests in a separate goroutine rather than a child process.

+  Use a minimal main.go file and extract most of the `main` function to a package that we can import in tests.

+### Within this

+- Separate `main.go` into functions, possibly in separate packages.

+- Rewrite e2e tests to use a single process:

+    - func TestMain
+    - func TestNewsletterEmailSending
+    - func TestNewsletterEmailUpdates
+    - func TestMaxLinkLimits
+    - func TestDBcleanup
+    - func TestEmailSendingWithBadScrapeConfig
+    - func TestNoEmailFlag
+    - func TestOneOffFlag
+    - func TestOneOffFlagWithNoEmailFlag

 ## Helping One Newsletter fetch links from all news sites

 1. Make it easier to fetch links from a news site with a varied layout, e.g., one featured link, a couple of sub-featured links, and a list of other links.